wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_submitblock.md

 ---
-title: zec:submitblock \[POST\] {disallowed}
+title: submitblock  {disallowed} - Zcash
-description: Attempts to submit new block to network.The jsonparametersobject parameter is currently ignored.
+description: Example code for the submitblock  {disallowed} json-rpc method. Сomplete guide on how to use submitblock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters